compat-fork/.github/workflow.md

 # Default workflow for adding a new project to compat-fork

 - Fork the project's GitHub repository into the compat-fork org
-- Update the repo for the new project name
+- Optionally rename the project
+  - Tradeoff: Renaming to `compat-fork-<original name>` allows you to immediately start publishing on PyPI and unblock users.
+An alternative is to keep the original name and use the PEP 541 process to take over the project on PyPI, but that takes longer.
+  - What to do if you decide to rename:
     - See template below for what to add to the README
     - Also update the `pyproject.toml` (or wherever the project keeps its config) to set the name to `compat-fork-<original name>` and update the package's URLs.
 - Send a PR to make that README update.
 Use this PR to ensure CI runs correctly.
 - Add a `publish.yml` to build the project using Trusted Publishing.
 Samples:
   - https://github.com/compat-fork/PyAPNs2/blob/master/.github/workflows/publish.yml (using `build`)